 Rule 5 Draft

-The following players were not placed on the major league reserve roster, and will be eligible for selection in the Rule 5 Draft, which will be held on December 14 during the Winter Meetings in Orlando: Patrick Biondi, Matt Blackham, Jayce Boyd, Brandon Brosher, Luis Carpio, Andrew Church, Nicolas Debora, Jeffrey Diehl, J.J.
-Franco, Jose Garcia, Mike Gibbons, Ronald Guedez, Mickey Jannis, Ricky Knapp, Johnny Magliozzi, L.J.
-Mazzilli, Jeff McNeil, Jose Carlos Medina, Tyler Moore, John Mora, Matt Oberste, Alex Palsha, Tim Peterson, Colton Plaia, Josh Prevost, Darwin Ramos, Walter Rasquin, David Roseboom, Ali Sanchez, Carlos Sanchez, Kelly Secrest, Luis Silva, Champ Stuart, Blake Taylor, Logan Taylor, Rigoberto Terrazas, Joshua Torres, Adonis Uceta, Jhoan Urena.
+The following players were not placed on the major league reserve list, and were eligible for selection in the Rule 5 Draft, which was held on December 14 during the Winter Meetings in Orlando: Eucebio Arias, Wuilmer Becerra, Patrick Biondi, Matt Blackham, Zach Borenstein, Jayce Boyd, Brandon Brosher, Luis Carpio, Andrew Church, Nicolas Debora, Jeffrey Diehl, J.J.
+Franco, Jose Garcia, Audry German, Mike Gibbons, Ben Griset, Ronald Guedez, Mickey Jannis, Ricky Knapp, Johnny Magliozzi, L.J.
+Mazzilli, Jeff McNeil, Jose Carlos Medina, Marbin Montijo, Tyler Moore, John Mora, Matt Oberste, Alex Palsha, Tim Peterson, Colton Plaia, Josh Prevost, Matt Purke, Darwin Ramos, Walter Rasquin, David Roseboom, Ali Sanchez, Carlos Sanchez, Kelly Secrest, Luis Silva, Champ Stuart, Blake Taylor, Logan Taylor, Rigoberto Terrazas, Joshua Torres, Adonis Uceta, Jhoan Urena, Ivan Wilson.

-Biondi, Boyd, Debora, Franco, Gibbons, Guedez, Magliozzi, Medina, Moore, and Palsha were not placed on the Triple-A reserve roster and will be available for selection in the minor league phase of the Rule 5 Draft.
+The following players were not placed on the Triple-A reserve list and were available for selection in the minor league phase of the Rule 5 Draft: Arias, Biondi, Boyd, Debora, Franco, Gibbons, German, Griset, Guedez, Magliozzi, Medina, Montijo, Moore, Palsha, Wilson.

 On the same day, outfielder Jack Schneider, who was selected by the Mets in the 11th round of this year’s draft, announced his retirement.
 While no official reason was given, Schneider had been hit in the head with a pitch on July 17 after playing only three games.
 Certainly an odd development.